awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-EC2-gateway-issues.md

 ## You want AWS Support to help troubleshoot your EC2 gateway<a name="EC2-EnableAWSSupportAccess"></a>

-AWS Storage Gateway provides a local console you can use to perform several maintenance tasks, including enabling AWS Support to access your gateway to assist you with troubleshooting gateway issues\.
+Storage Gateway provides a local console you can use to perform several maintenance tasks, including enabling AWS Support to access your gateway to assist you with troubleshooting gateway issues\.
 By default, AWS Support access to your gateway is disabled\.
 You enable this access through the Amazon EC2 local console\.
 You log in to the Amazon EC2 local console through a Secure Shell \(SSH\)\.
 To successfully log in through SSH, your instance's security group must have a rule that opens TCP port 22\.

 **Note**
 If you add a new rule to an existing security group, the new rule applies to all instances that use that security group\.
 For more information about security groups and how to add a security group rule, see [Amazon EC2 security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide*\.